Green Eggs and Ham – Facing Future Technology and AI Like an Adult

 Just make the god damned burger already.
 We have bills to pay here.
 Things to do.

-But it doesn’t strike me (or Hinton, or Bengio) as impossible that AGI may develop goals not just different with ours, not even “at odds” with our own, but simply beyond our own.
+But it doesn’t strike me (or Hinton or Bengio) as impossible that AGI may develop goals not just different from ours, not even “at odds” with ours, but simply beyond ours.

 They’d develop… better things to do than care for hominids or hominid-related matters.